 In the previous financial year ended 30 April 2014, Berjaya Philippines Inc. ("BPI"), an indirect subsidiary company of BToto acquired additional shares in H.R.
 Owen Plc ("H.R.
 Owen").
 As at 31 October 2013, BPI's equity interests in H.R.
-Owen was 71.19% and BPI regarded the consolidation of H. R. Owen as a business combination in line with FRS 3: Business Combinations.
+Owen was 71.19% and BPI regarded the consolidation of H.R.
+Owen as a business combination in line with FRS 3: Business Combinations.
 BToto Group had then undertaken a purchase price allocation exercise to identify and measure any identifiable intangible assets arising from the acquisition.
 The goodwill on acquisition was then provisionally estimated in the previous financial year at RM105.8 million and included in the statement of financial position.
-As permitted by FRS 3: Business Combinations, the provisional goodwill estimated in the previous financial year, and the final allocation of purchase price was determined after completion of a final analysis.
-The identified intangible asset is now determined and identified as dealership rights ("Dealership rights") and the fair value is determined at RM52.5 million.
+As permitted by FRS 3: Business Combinations, the provisional goodwill estimated in the previous financial year was reviewed during the current financial year, and the final allocation of purchase price was determined after completion of a final analysis.
+The identified intangible asset is now determined and identified as dealership rights ("Dealership rights") and the fair value is determined at RM52.5 million as at the date of acquisition and accordingly, the goodwill on acquisition has been revised to RM48.7 million.
 This revision is accounted for retrospectively.